sarahla/reactnd-would-you-rather/README.md

-# reactnd-would-you-rather
+# React Would You Rather...?
 A "Would You Rather...?" game created with React and Redux.
+The purpose of this project is to practice using React with Redux to manage the state of the application.

-## To build the project, run the following commands in the terminal
+## To Run Locally

-    `npm install`
+* install all project dependencies with `npm install`
-    `npm start`
+* start the development server with `npm start`